Sacobrt/SocialMediaAPP/Backend/README.md

 ##### Summary

-Generates a specified number of random comments and associates them with random users and posts in the database.
+Generates a specified number of random comments and associates them with random users and one of the 100 most recently created posts in the database.

 ##### Returns